The Best summer Gazpacho wine pairing

 Domaine de Triennes Rosé From Provence

-An extremely pale Rosé.
+An extremely pale Rosé from Provence.
 So pale it may sparkle in the sun.
 Absolutely gorgeous.

 Standard Rosé flavors of cherry and strawberry.
 Incredibly light and thirst quenching.
 Bonus: the bottle is pretty, and you can use it to make wine bottle tiki torches.